nickfargo/state/README.md

 # >>> "Hello."
 ```

-1. An object’s accessor method also accepts a function as its argument, which is interpreted as an order to `change` to the state identified by the value returned by immediately applying the provided function.
+1. This is a bit of sugar befitting CoffeeScript in particular: an object’s accessor method also accepts a function as its argument, which is interpreted as an order to `change` to the state identified by the value returned by immediately applying the provided function.

 <a name="overview" href="#overview" />
 ## Overview